-Born and raised in the 1000 Islands region of New York State, my family lived in a log cabin that was built from the land on which it stood, accessed by a dirt farm road beyond the power lines.
-This cabin is a living sculpture with a soul of its own.
-The house was lit by oil lamps and the water was brought in by bucket from a hand pump outside.
-My family held to an ideal – an adventure – that required a perseverance like nothing I’ve seen since; especially during those long Upstate NY winters.
+In the 1000 Islands region of New York State, I grew up in a log cabin that was built from the land on which it stood, and was lit by oil lamps and the water was brought in by bucket from a hand pump outside.
+My family held to an ideal – an adventure – that required a perseverance like nothing I’ve seen since.
 What I saw growing up has inspired and fueled my own sense of adventure that has lasted until this day.

 My time growing up was spent studying and drawing the things I loved and found fascinating.
 I would muse over all my interests; and draw pictures of them constantly.
 At a young age I showed a natural artistic ability that has always been a part of me, and it has come out throughout all of my passions and interests my entire life.

 These drawings got me into Architecture School.
 Growing up alongside my father on many building and construction projects, I had also developed a firm understanding of how things work and how things come together.
-Eventually I learned that designing and creating across all mediums comes from a similar place in your mind, and will come out through anything and everything you do, especially if it is a part of who you are.
+Eventually I learned that designing and creating across all mediums will come out through anything and everything you do, especially if it is a part of who you are.

 Questions & Answers